Tommy Manning, education student, was the only teacher in Oregon to be named a 2014 James Madison Fellow.

 Are you a professional educator seeking career transition, professional development and personal enrichment?

-The Master of Education at Marylhurst University is designed for professional educators seeking an advanced degree through focused concentration areas.
+The Master of Education (M.Ed.) at Marylhurst University is designed for professional educators seeking an advanced degree through focused concentration areas.
 This program will prepare you for a career inside or outside the K-12 education system.